-go-ipfs is the primary reference implementation of IPFS.
+Kubo (go-ipfs) is the oldest implementation of IPFS.
 It is a command-line application, but can also be used as a library in other Go programs.

 For more technical information about building, debugging or using the API, see:

 - Use kubo (opens new window) to run Kubo IPFS directly in your own process.
-See the CoreAPI constructor.

-- Use other Go packages to communicate with the HTTP API directly.
-See the HTTP API reference.
+- Use other Go packages to communicate with the HTTP RPC API directly.
+See the RPC API reference.

-Package coreapi provides direct access to the core commands in IPFS.
+coreapi (opens new window) provides direct access to the core commands in IPFS.
 If you are embedding IPFS directly in your Go program, this package is the public interface you should use to read and write files or otherwise control IPFS.
 This package is experimental and subject to change.

-If you are running IPFS as a separate process, you should use the Kubo RPC Client (opens new window) to work with it via RPC.
+If you are running Kubo as a separate process, you should use the Kubo RPC Client (opens new window) to work with it via RPC.